+Group Group Corporation Corporation

-Group 2012 Corporation 2012 •
+2012 2011 2012 2011

-£m £m £m
+£m £m £m £m

-Balance at 1 April and 31 March 466.1 466.1 - -
+Balance at 1 April and 31 March 466.1 466.1 -

 33. Business rate supplement

 Business Rate Supplements (BRS) were introduced by the Business Rate Supplements Act 2009 and related regulations and statutory guidance.
 The Act confers powers on relevant local authorities "to impose a levy on nondomestic ratepayers to raise money for expenditure on projects expected to promote economic development".
 In London, the only local authority empowered to levy a BRS is the Greater London Authority (GLA).